twardokus/csec380-project/Documentation/Questions/Act_3_Questions.md

-Link to test here: \test\test_login.py
+&bull; Link to test here: \test\test_login.py

-We ensure users canot bypass authentication requirements through the use of sessions.
+&bull; By first using PHP to ensure that non-authenticated users are redirected to the login page, and are unable to view protected pages, we protect those pages.
+Then by keeping any backend pages restricted with parameters being generated from the backend, we ensure that users cannot spoof information to bypass our controls.

-We protect against session fixation by not using cookies.
+&bull; We protect against session fixation by not using local cookies.
+We use PHP sessions, which are stored on server side.

-We ensure passwords aren't exposed if that database is stolen by hashing them.
+&bull; We ensure passwords aren't exposed if that database is stolen by hashing them.

-To prevent brute force we have implemented a reCAPTCHA.
+&bull; To prevent brute force we have implemented a reCAPTCHA.

-To prevent username enumeration, we do not reveal whether it was the password or the username that was incorrect.
+&bull; To prevent username enumeration, we do not reveal whether it was the password or the username that was incorrect.

-If your sessionID is predictable, attackers can use a predicted session token to bypass authentication.
+&bull; If your sessionID is predictable, attackers can use a predicted session token to bypass authentication.
 To prevent this we use randomly generated php session tokens.